 Setmelanotide is a disulfide-cyclized octapeptide that preferentially agonizes the melanocortin 4 receptor (MC4R) with an EC50 of 0.2 nM.

 Daptomycin is a cyclic lipopeptide antibiotic isolated from Streptomyces rosiana.
 It contains 13 residues, 2 of which are non-natural amino acids, and 10 of which form lactone rings through the side chain and C-terminal of Thr4.

 Telavancin is a semi-synthetic vancomycin derivative, which is based on the vancomycin structure.
-It is obtained by chemical modification to introduce an aliphatic chain on the amino group of the sugar group, and to introduce methylamine methyl phosphate on the seventh aromatic amino acid.
-Through modification, the binding force with cell membrane and affinity with antibacterial target are enhanced, and teravanin is a fast bactericidal antibiotic for injection.
+It is obtained by chemical modification to introduce an aliphatic chain on the amino group of the sugar group and to introduce methylamine methyl phosphate on the seventh aromatic amino acid.
+Through modification, the binding force with the cell membrane and affinity with the antibacterial target is enhanced, and teravanin is a fast bactericidal antibiotic for injection.

-Oritavancin, a second-generation, semi-synthetic lipoglycopeptide, is derived from chloroeremomycin, an analogue of vancomycin.
+Oritavancin, a second-generation, semi-synthetic lipoglycopeptide, is derived from chloroeremomycin, an analog of vancomycin.
 Similar to vancomycin, it contains a core heptapeptide.

 - Caspofungin, Micafungin and Anidulafungin

 Capofungin, micafengin, and anifengin all belong to the cyclic hexaliphatic peptide family.
 They share the same cyclic peptide core structure and are cyclized by amidation between the n-end of the side chain of the first lysine residue and the c-end of the peptide chain, and all target the 1,3-β -glucan synthase in the cell wall for the synthesis of glucan.
 All three antifungal agents have clinical efficacy against invasive candidiasis and other forms of systemic mycosis.